2024-2025 Events

 For more information on Reiki (and specifically, Distance Reiki), please see Will's 4-part blog available here.

-In our second workshop, we did some heart-opening breathing, gentle yoga, and tea-drinking activities.
+We began our time with heart-opening breathing, gentle yoga, and tea-drinking activities.
 We also drew maps of our grief worlds, which we shared with one another.
 And then we got up on our feet for activities that helped us think through our emotional responses to grief and our interactions with others in everyday life.
 Writing prompts between activities helped us to process our insights, feelings, and observations.

-Candle Lighting to Remember Children Who Have Died :: December 10, 2017 (7-8:30pm) at the Parish Hall of the Cathedral of All Souls)
+Candle Lighting to Remember Children Who Have Died :: December 10, 2017 at the Parish Hall of the Cathedral of All Souls, Biltmore Village

 Our Candle Lighting Ceremony took place in conjunction with The Compassionate Friends's 21st Annual Worldwide Event.
 For those unfamiliar with The Compassionate Friends , it is an international organization that supports bereaved families in the wake of a child's death with peer-led chapter groups, online resources, and a yearly (national US) conference.